Raun101/Password-Generator/README.md

-Password Generator — by Raun101
+Password Generator — by Raun
 ======================================

 A sleek, secure, and stylish desktop app for generating strong passwords with ease.